 Treatment of Torticollis

-Your pediatrician will teach you some simple and safe ways to stretch out the affected muscle, if your baby has congenital torticollis.
+- Stretching and Exercise Your pediatrician will teach you some simple and safe ways to stretch out the affected muscle if your baby has congenital torticollis.
 The doctor will also recommend ways to hold the baby during feeding times, in order to strengthen the proper neck muscles.
 Another thing you can do is position the baby in his crib so that he has to turn his chin the proper direction in order to see the room.
-(Remember to put some colorful toys in his field of vision to encourage this.)
-As the muscles strengthen, the condition should go away - typically within a couple of months.
+Remember to put some colorful toys in his field of vision to encourage this.
+As the muscles strengthen, the condition should go away, typically within a couple of months.
 In severe cases, it can take 6 months to a year before the baby makes a full recovery.

 - Tummy Time Tummy time is really important when a baby has torticollis.
 Place the baby on a soft surface or blanket on his tummy and put some toys in front of him.
 You can also play with the toys in front of him and interact with him.
 The goal is to get him to lift his head up and look straight ahead to see all the action.
 This will strengthen the muscles and encourage healing.

 - Surgical Treatment Sometimes stretching and play time directed at strengthening muscles aren't enough to bring about a full recovery.
 If the baby still has weakened muscles by 18 months, the doctor may refer the parents to an orthopedic surgeon.
 An operation can sometimes lengthen the muscles, although doctors generally prefer that you continue with the exercises before opting for surgery.
 It is almost always preferable to try to resolve torticollis through natural, non-surgical methods.